-Since mushrooms work like a sponge to soak up flavor, they will be saturated with delicious smoky bacon taste in this shiitake bacon recipe thanks to tamari, sesame oil, liquid smoke, salt, and pepper.
+Since mushrooms work like a sponge to soak up flavor, they will be saturated with a delicious smoky bacon taste in this shiitake bacon recipe thanks to tamari, sesame oil, liquid smoke, salt, and pepper.
 Mushrooms have a rough, rubbery texture that’s perfect for mimicking that similar texture of bacon.
-After you have bake the mushrooms, put them on top of salads, sandwiches, potato skins, or soup.
+After you have baked the mushrooms, put them on top of salads, sandwiches, potato skins, or soup.

 Source: Smoked Seitan

 Seitan is a vegan product made from wheat gluten.
-This ingredient has a chewy texture which is perfect for mimicking the tough, chewiness of bacon.
+This ingredient has a chewy texture which is perfect for mimicking the tough chewiness of bacon.
 Flavor-wise, use nutritional yeast flakes, soy sauce, paprika, black pepper, and chili powder to make authentic smoked veggie meat that will have all the taste and chewiness of bacon.
 Note: making smoked seitan will inevitably have a different texture than if you make coconut bacon.
 If you prefer a more chewy bacon texture, then go for seitan.

 Source: Eggplant Fries

 When you’re in the mood for a bacon-like, smoky crunch, just sautée some breadcrumbs in olive oil until they start to brown.
 Then add all of the spices to make it taste like bacon, such as paprika, nutritional yeast, pepper, and chili powder.
 This is a quick recipe that will satisfy your bacon craving without taking too much time or effort in the kitchen.
 Use leftover breadcrumbs for these baked eggplant fries below.

 Check out these vegan bacon recipes you can make at home!

 - Creamy Carbonara with Coconut Bacon [Vegan]